aleregorda/aleregorda.github.io/_pages/falcon.md

 # <span style="font-size:22px"><u>Instantaneous 2D sphere</u></span>
 <small>The experiment is performed as explained in <a href="http://cedricthieulot.net/manual.pdf" target="_blank">FIELDSTONE (12.2.22)</a>.
 The domain is a unit square with gravity equal to -1.
 The fluid has constant density and viscosity.
 The sphere is in the middle of the domain with a radius
 R=0.123456798 with constant density and viscosity higher than the fluid.
-Different types of velocity boundary conditions have been tested with grid resolutions between 16×16 and 512×512 elements and different average schemes for the viscosity (harmonic, geometric and arithmetic).
+Different types of velocity boundary conditions have been tested with grid resolutions between 16×16 and 512×512 elements and different average schemes for the viscosity (harmonic, geometric and arithmetic).</small>
-The velocity in the centre of the sphere, minimum and maximum velocities and pressures on the entire domain, v<sub>rms</sub> and average pressure on the entire domain have been compared to <a href="https://aspect.geodynamics.org/" target="_blank">ASPECT</a> and can be found <a href="https://github.com/cedrict/fieldstone/tree/master/images/stokes_sphere2D" target="_blank">here</a>.</small>
 <figure>
   <img src="/assets/images/vrms_NS-1.png" alt="inst_sphere" style="width:700px"/>
-  <figcaption>v<sub>rms</sub> as function of element size for the instantaneous 2D sphere experiment in case of no slip boundary
+  <figcaption>Root-mean-square velocity (v<sub>rms</sub>) as function of element size for the instantaneous 2D sphere experiment in case of no slip boundary
 conditions and with different average schemes for the viscosity.
 Results are compared with results obtained by <a href="https://aspect.geodynamics.org/" target="_blank">ASPECT</a>.</figcaption>
 </figure>